 This document is intended for information purposes only and should not replace advice that your relevant health professional would give you.
 External websites may be referred to in specific cases.
 Any external websites are provided for your information and convenience.
 We cannot accept responsibility for the information found on them.

-If you require a full list of references for this leaflet, please email sfh-tr.patientinformation@nhs.net or telephone 01623 622515, extension 6927.
+If you require a full list of references (if relevant) for this leaflet, please email sfh-tr.patientinformation@nhs.net or telephone 01623 622515, extension 6927.

-To be completed by the Communications office

-Leaflet code: PIL201708-01-PRP

-Created: August 2017 / Review Date: August 2019
+To be completed by the Communications office Leaflet code: PIL202308-06-PRP Created: August 2017 / Revised: August 2023 / Review Date: August 2025